Mike Ford Player Props: Mariners vs. White Sox

 Mike Ford At The Plate

-- Ford has four home runs and a walk while hitting .231.
+- Ford is hitting .222 with four home runs and a walk.

-- Ford has picked up a hit in four games this year (36.4%), including one multi-hit game.
+- Ford has had a base hit in four of 12 games this year, and multiple hits once.

 - In three games this season, Ford has picked up an RBI, with more than one RBI once.